woile/woile.github.io/posts/secret-management-for-the-layman/index.md

 ## Final comments

-Even though, I've seen a lot of people share publicly the nixos configuration, with the secrets encrypted, I still wonder if it's safe.
+Even though, I've seen a lot of people share their nixos configuration publicly, including their encrypted secrets, I still wonder if it's safe, and if so, why is it not used widely?
-I want to believe so, and I know that if the secrets get leaked, you have to update them all.
-The plus side, is that you know where they are, and you can probably write comments on how to retrieve or generate them again.
+I want to believe it's safe, and I know that if the secrets get leaked, I'll have to update them all.
+The plus side, is that you know where they are, and you can probably write comments on how to retrieve or generate them again, becaues it's just files.

 What do you think of this approach?